-Falanx Intelligence, operating under the Stirling Assynt brand, has been trading successfully for over seven years and has established itself as a credible and reliable provider of political and security risk assessments and business intelligence reports.

-In this year the division achieved profits of £225k with a profit margin of 12.7% and growth in turnover of 13.5%.
-Its international client base includes governments, oil and gas companies, financial services, insurance, utilities, airlines, legal firms and technology companies.
+Falanx Intelligence, operating under the Stirling Assynt brand, has been trading successfully for over eight years and has established itself as a credible and reliable provider of political and security risk assessments and business intelligence.
+Its international client base includes governments, international organisations, oil and gas companies, financial services, insurance, utilities, defence, airlines, FMCG and technology companies.
 Many of these are long-term clients who have remained loyal to the business over five years or more.

-We have further invested in the division's sales team and expect revenues to remain solid in all areas.
+In a challenging year, the division has generated a robust profit margin and is now returning to growth.

 Services include:

-Assynt Services

-The Assynt Report is a highly-regarded, fortnightly predictive political and security risk service covering 33 countries that goes out to an extensive client base of major companies, international organisations and governments around the world.
-Most clients pay an annual subscription and the business achieves a high percentage of renewals.
-The service also provides bespoke political and security risk assessments according to client requirements for an agreed fee and seconds analysts who work alongside client companies on annually renewed contracts.
+- The Assynt Report a highly-regarded, fortnightly predictive political and security risk service covering 33 countries that goes out to an extensive client base of major companies, international organisations and governments around the world. - Embedded & Dedicated Analysts we offer various embedded and dedicated analyst arrangements providing a wide range of in-house intelligence functions, which together form a set of long-standing, strategic relationships.
+Such analysts enjoy full access to our central expertise and wider capabilities, offering a highly cost-effective service. - Strategic Intelligence by drawing on the combined capabilities of our experienced in-house analysts and trusted local associates we can provide bespoke political, security and business risk assessments across a wide range of jurisdictions, often in a pre-market entry context. - Business Intelligence Business intelligence reports provide due diligence for clients on suppliers, acquisition targets and partners internationally.
+This is a projectbased business in which tasks often arise at short notice requiring rapid response.

-Business Intelligence Service

-Business intelligence reports provide due diligence for clients on suppliers, acquisition targets and partners internationally.
-This is a project based business in which tasks often arise at short notice requiring rapid response.
 The business offers a highly competitive and well-regarded service and has a number of long-term clients.